finbourne/lusid-sdk-csharp/sdk/docs/PortfoliosApi.md

-            var recipeIdCode = "recipeIdCode_example";  // string? | The Recipe Code for getting the fx rates (optional) var fromEffectiveAt = "fromEffectiveAt_example";  // DateTimeOrCutLabel? | The start date from which to calculate the Returns. (optional) var toEffectiveAt = "toEffectiveAt_example";  // DateTimeOrCutLabel? | The end date for which to calculate the Returns. (optional) var compositeMethod = "compositeMethod_example";  // string? | The method used to calculate the Portfolio performance:              Equal/Asset. (optional) var period = "period_example";  // string? | The type of the returns used to calculate the aggregation result: Daily/Monthly. (optional) var outputFrequency = "outputFrequency_example";  // string? | The type of calculated output: Daily/Weekly/Monthly/Quarterly/Half-Yearly/Yearly. (optional) var metrics = new List<string>?(); // List<string>? | Determines what type of returns should be calculated, see https://support.lusid.com/knowledgebase/article/KA-01675/en-us for a list of available metrics. (optional) var asAt = DateTimeOffset.Parse("2013-10-20T19:20:30+01:00");  // DateTimeOffset? | The asAt datetime at which to retrieve the Returns.
+            var recipeIdCode = "recipeIdCode_example";  // string? | The Recipe Code for getting the fx rates (optional) var fromEffectiveAt = "fromEffectiveAt_example";  // DateTimeOrCutLabel? | The start date from which to calculate the Returns. (optional) var toEffectiveAt = "toEffectiveAt_example";  // DateTimeOrCutLabel? | The end date for which to calculate the Returns. (optional) var compositeMethod = "compositeMethod_example";  // string? | The method used to calculate the Portfolio performance.
+Available values: Equal, Asset. (optional) var period = "period_example";  // string? | The type of the returns used to calculate the aggregation result.
+Available values: Daily, Monthly. (optional) var outputFrequency = "outputFrequency_example";  // string? | The type of calculated output.
+Available values: Daily, Weekly, Monthly, Quarterly, HalfYearly, Yearly. (optional) var metrics = new List<string>?(); // List<string>? | Determines what type of returns should be calculated, see https://support.lusid.com/knowledgebase/article/KA-01675/en-us for a list of available metrics. (optional) var asAt = DateTimeOffset.Parse("2013-10-20T19:20:30+01:00");  // DateTimeOffset? | The asAt datetime at which to retrieve the Returns.
 Defaults to the latest. (optional) var alternativeIncDate = "alternativeIncDate_example";  // DateTimeOrCutLabel? | The date from which to consider the Returns on the Portfolio, if this is different from the date when Returns begin.
 Can be a date string or Portfolio property. (optional)